The Best Signature $12 Dish in Every State

 Runner-up: Carolina’s Mexican Food in Phoenix, Mesa, and Peoria

-Several restaurants lay claim to inventing these deep-fried burritos, including El Charro Cafe, the nation’s oldest Mexican restaurant continuously operated by the same family.
-Get the four-count of the mini chimichangas with a side of sour cream and salsa for $8 at El Charro, or go for the regular sized chimichangas at Carolina’s with your choice of machaca or chicken topped with cheese and green onions at just $9,.
+While most of the menu at El Charro Cafe, the nation’s oldest Mexican restaurant continuously operated by the same family, is $17 or higher, but you can get a bean and cheese burro for $9.
+Go for the regular sized chimichangas at Carolina’s with your choice of beef or chicken topped with cheese and green onions at just $10.

 Related: Best Hole-in-the-Wall Mexican Restaurant in Every State